jupyterhub/jupyterhub/docs/source/reference/proxy.md

 `c.Proxy.should_start` is a configurable flag that determines whether the Hub should call these methods when the Hub itself starts and stops.

+## Encryption

+When using `internal_ssl` to encrypt traffic behind the proxy, at minimum, your `Proxy` will need client ssl certificates which the `Hub` must be made aware of.
+These can be provided to the hub via the `jupyterhub_config.py` file by providing a `dict` of named paths to the `external_authorities` option.
+The hub will include all certificates provided in that `dict` in the trust bundle utilized by all internal components.

 ### Purely external proxies

 Probably most custom proxies will be externally managed,